ivan-markov-666/selenium-custom-java-frame/README.md

 ### Reports:
 There is a local report mechanism integrated into this automation frame.
-How to generate report please review class "A29_1_GenerateReport_spec", "A29_2_GenerateReport_2_spec" located in "src/test/java/tests/".
-You can review the "A29_GenerateReportSuite.xml" file too (this is suite file).
+How to generate a report please review the class "A29_1_GenerateReport_spec", "A29_2_GenerateReport_2_spec" located in "src/test/java/tests/".
+You can review the "A29_GenerateReportSuite.xml" file too (this is a suite file).
 After executing the tests, the report should be generated and discovered in the "test-output" folder.
 You can add different tests in a suite, and one report will be generated for each suit run.

 ### Testing Data:
 I. A mechanism is integrated with the framework for reading data from Excel files (Data-Driven Testing).
 1. Create a new excel file and put it inside the "src/test/java/ExcelData/" folder.
-When you create the excel file, you should name each column used.
+When you create the Excel file, you should name each column used.
 The mechanism reads the first values of the columns and locates them by their names.
 The name of the columns is the first-row value.
 Every one value after the first row is a testing value.
 Make sure that you enter one word for each column name.
 If you use two words - the mechanism will not work.
 2. Use read data in your tests.
-For more details please review "ReadingFromExcelFile" class located in "src/test/java/data-driven testing".
+For more details please review the "ReadingFromExcelFile" class located in "src/test/java/data-driven testing".
 You can see methods that are used for data-driven testing, and they are located in the "ImportDataFromExcel" class located in the same place as the example class.

 II.
 Use the TestNG mechanism to read testing data from an XML file.
-You can review "A26_ProvideParametersToTestMethod_spec" test class and "A26_ProvideParametersToTestMethod.xml" file for more details.
+You can review the "A26_ProvideParametersToTestMethod_spec" test class and the "A26_ProvideParametersToTestMethod.xml" file for more details.

 III.
 You can generate data dynamically using the faker-java library.
 Please review the "A19_FakerExample_spec" class for more details